DeeBoyZero/tth-techdegree-project4/README.md

 ### by Mathieu Desilets

 ## A simple phrase hunter game.
 Player must try to find the hidden phrase by guessing letters using his keyboard or his mouse with the visual keyboard.
+Game ends when the player has found every letters or when he runs out of lives(5).

 ### Techno used